esphome/esphome-docs/components/opentherm.rst

     :image: ../components/images/opentherm-shield.png
     :keywords: OpenTherm

-OpenTherm (OT) is a standard communications protocol used in central heating systems for the communication between a central heating appliances and a thermostatic controller.
+OpenTherm (OT) is a standard communications protocol used in central heating systems for the communication between central heating appliances and a thermostatic controller.
 As a standard, OpenTherm is independent of any single manufacturer.
 A controller from manufacturer A can in principle be used to control a boiler from manufacturer B.

 Since OpenTherm doesn't operate in a standard voltage range, special hardware is required.
 You can choose from several ready-made adapters or roll your own: